-The kiddie tax applies to a young person if: (1) the child had not reached the age of 19 by the close of the tax year, or the child was a full-time student under the age of 24, and either of the child’s parents was alive at such time; (2) the child’s unearned income exceeded $2,100 (this is a limit that is set annually based on inflation and for 2018, the limit is set at $2,100); and (3) the child did not file a joint return.
+The kiddie tax applies to a young person if: (1) the child had not reached the age of 19 by the close of the tax year, or the child was a full-time student under the age of 24, and either of the child’s parents was alive at such time; (2) the child’s unearned income exceeded $2,100 (this is a limit that is set annually based on inflation and for 2018, the limit is set at $2,100; for 2019 it is set at $2,200); and (3) the child did not file a joint return.

 The New Law